srmalins/ttrpg/content/prc/sotbq.md

 **The Blood Queen** is an ancient undead vampire Deity that is also a goddess of war and conquest.
 It is rumored that **The Blood Queen** still maintains a physical form on one of the dark and desolate outer-planes; still other rumors indicate that she long ago transcended physical representation at a fixed point in either time or space.
-Her will is expressed through her clerics, the most devout and trusted of which are called to be Soldiers; Lieutenants, Captains, Generals, and individual champions in battle her Soldiers are the direct expression of her will in the multiverse.
+Her will is expressed through her clerics, the most devout and trusted of which are called to be Soldiers; they are Her: Lieutenants, Captains, Generals, and individual champions in battle.
+Her Soldiers are the direct expression of her will in the multiverse.

 **Hit Die:** d6